Changing organized crime dynamics and comparing datasets

 At the same time, GDP and GDP per capita tell us little about how income and wealth are distributed among society, which is important to consider.
 Limited opportunities for sustainable livelihoods – typically measured in the form of high rates of poverty and unemployment, and high income inequality – have long been linked to the flourishing of illicit economies.4 In many economically marginalized areas, individuals may find themselves compelled to engage in illicit markets to survive, making illicit economies simultaneously central to the livelihoods of many worldwide.
 The Index analysis reaffirms such notions, finding a correlation of 0.26 between income inequality5 and criminality, and a correlation of 0.29 between income inequality and criminal actors.
 While such correlations are weak, a closer look shows a discrepancy in various parts of the world.
 In Oceania, for example, income inequality correlates moderately with criminality (0.40), whereas in Africa there was found to be no correlation between the two.6

-As well as economic indicators, the analysis examined the impact of geographic factors on criminality.
+In addition to economic indicators, the analysis examined the impact of geographic factors on criminality.
 These findings reaffirm those of the previous Index, highlighting a weak positive relationship between criminality and population size (0.21) and surface level size (0.21).
-In other words, countries that are large in terms of territory or population are only slightly more likely to have higher levels of criminality.
+In other words, countries that have large territories or populations are only slightly more likely to have higher levels of criminality.
 Certain regions do, however, reveal an increased vulnerability to organized crime as a result of their geographical and natural characteristics.
 On the African continent, for example, criminality is moderately correlated with both population size and country size (0.53).
 Countries with very large surface areas and long borders that are difficult to monitor encounter significant control challenges stemming from weaker governance, heightened insecurity and difficult natural terrains, which make effective surveillance challenging.
 Moreover, heightened vulnerability can arise from proximity to neighbouring countries that are heavily affected by organized crime and when countries lie along major illicit trade routes.
 In contrast, smaller states, with limited access to natural resources for exploitation, tend to exhibit lower susceptibility to organized crime.7

 Resilience